Do any of the following scenarios apply to you?

 It captures all update, append, and delete events on your delta table, including metadata of the change such as date changed.
 This unlocks further use cases such as a more detailed audit trail or business initiatives, requiring a full history of a single entity (i.e., an order creation journey or a clickstream).
 This change data feeds can also be sent downstream to a message broker (Kafka, Pulsar), a database of your choice or another Delta table.

 Delta Lake provides snapshots of data, enabling developers to access and revert to earlier versions of data for audits, rollbacks or to reproduce experiments.
 It's already designed with GDPR in mind - running deletes concurrently on older partitions while newer partitions are being appended.

 A table in Delta Lake is both a batch table, as well as a streaming source and sink.
-Streaming data ingest, batch historic backfill, and interactive queries all just work out of the box.
+Delta tables can ingest streaming data and do batch historic backfills while also offering interactive queries out of the box.

 Delta Lake provides the ability to specify your schema and enforce it.
 This helps ensure that the data types are correct and required columns are present, preventing bad data from causing data corruption.

-Delta Lake supports Scala / Java APIs to merge, update and delete datasets.
-This allows you to easily comply with GDPR and CCPA and also simplifies use cases like change data capture.
+Delta Lake supports Scala / Java / Python / Rust APIs to merge, update and delete datasets.
+This allows you to easily comply with GDPR and CCPA and relieves your engineers by obviating the need for complex merge statements.

-This blog was written by Marcus Azevedo, who worked as a data engineer at Xomnia.
-We’re on the lookout for data engineers with specific knowledge of Hadoop, Spark and Kafka, and the capability to architect highly scalable distributed systems, using different open-source tools - like Delta Lake.
-Does this sound like you?
+This blog was written by Marcus Azevedo, an ex-data engineer at Xomnia, and was updated by our Data Engineer Vincent Roest and Machine Learning Engineer Romano Vacca.
+We’re on the lookout for another data engineer to join our team.
+Are you deeply interested in Spark, Kafka or architecting highly scalable distributed systems using different open-source tools - like Delta Lake?
 Then check out our vacancy and get in touch with us today.